Centre for Intelligent Robotics (CIR) · IIIT Allahabad × STEMLearn.AI

 - Practical: Demo-based exploration of CV and NLP tools

-- Capstone Project Themes: Smart City/Environment System; Healthcare/Accessibility AI; Chatbot/Responsible AI Tool
+- Capstone Themes: Smart City/Environment; Healthcare/Accessibility AI; Chatbot/Responsible AI Tool

 - Pedagogy sessions: How to teach AI to school students (Grades 9–12)